uwcirg/keycloak-waverifyplus/modules/authenticator-demographic/README.md

 ## Overview

 The Demographic Authentication Module extends Keycloak's functionality by integrating demographic validation into its authentication workflows.
-This module is implemented as a Keycloak Service Provider Interface (SPI) and provides custom authenticators, factories, and services for validating demographic data submitted by users.
+This module includes custom authenticators, form actions, and services to validate demographic data submitted by users during registration or login processes.

-The SPI framework enables Keycloak to incorporate third-party services like demographic validation seamlessly, ensuring extensibility and modularity.

 ## Key Features

+- Custom authenticator for demographic validation during authentication workflows.
-- Custom SPI for demographic validation.
+- Custom form action for collecting and processing demographic information during user registration.
-- Implementations of providers, factories, and services for demographic data verification.
 - Integration with external services for validation logic.
 - Support for user-defined configurations (e.g., timeout settings).